-Southwestern Law School sponsors a summer-abroad law program.
-Participants in the program must have completed their first year of study and be in good academic standing before the program's start to be eligible to participate.
-Additionally, the summer-abroad program director can limit enrollment to students with an academic record exceeding good standing.
+Southwestern Law School sponsors a summer-abroad law program in London.
+To be eligible to participate, students must have completed their first year of study and be in good academic standing before the program's start.
+The program director may also consider a student's academic performance when determining enrollment.

-If more than one summer-abroad program is offered, students may generally attend one Southwestern summer-abroad law program during their time at Southwestern.
-Students may attend a second Southwestern summer-abroad program at the program director's discretion in consultation with the Associate Dean for Students Services.
-A maximum of eight units from Southwestern abroad programs may be applied toward completing the J.D. degree.
-A director of a Southwestern-sponsored summerabroad law program and the Associate Dean for Student Services must approve any deviation from the eight-unit maximum requirement in writing.
-In determining whether a student may attend a second program, the director will consider whether space exists in the program so that the student seeking to attend a second program would not displace a student who has not yet had the opportunity to participate in a summer-abroad experience.
+Students may generally attend Southwestern's summer-abroad law program once during their time at Southwestern.
+Students may attend a second time at the program director's discretion in consultation with the Associate Dean for Students Services.

+A maximum of eight units from Southwestern summer-abroad programs may be applied toward the J.D. degree.
+The program director and the Associate Dean for Student Services must approve any deviation from the eight-unit maximum requirement in writing.
+In determining whether a student may attend the program a second time, the program director will consider whether the student would displace another student who has not yet participated in a summer-abroad experience.

 Students interested in participating in summer-abroad programs sponsored by other law schools should consult the Transfer and Visiting Students Policy for procedures for approval and maximum unit restrictions.